karlanxAI/InpaintLab/README.md

 InpaintLab is made for users who like to fine-tune an image until the result feels right.

-Instead of generating a batch of variations, opening them all in browser tabs, comparing them one by one, losing track of the good ones, and slowly becoming more and more mentally exhausted, InpaintLab keeps the comparison process inside one workspace.
+If you often generate several variations, compare them carefully, reject the weaker ones, and keep tweaking until you find the best result, InpaintLab is designed around that workflow.

+Instead of opening multiple images in separate browser tabs or digging through output folders, you can generate up to 8 candidates at once and compare them directly inside the app.

-You can generate up to 8 candidates at once, scroll through them easily, preview the masked area more closely, delete unwanted results, and keep only the variations worth comparing.
+You can scroll through candidates, preview the masked area more closely, delete unwanted results, and keep only the variations that are worth comparing.

 For smaller or harder-to-see edits, the **Crop Preview** button lets you zoom in on the masked subject so you can judge the actual inpainted area instead of squinting at the full image.

-This makes InpaintLab especially useful for picky or detail-focused workflows where the first result is rarely the final result.
+This makes InpaintLab useful for detailed editing workflows where the first result is rarely the final result.

 ---

 ## Requirements

-Before launching InpaintLab, you need one of these running in the background:
+Before launching InpaintLab, you need one of the following running in the background:

 * Forge
 * Forge Neo